Published on October 23, 2024

 Preparing for an appointment

-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and what to expect.

 What you can do

-• Be aware of any pre-appointment restrictions.
-At the time you make the appointment, ask if there's anything you need to do in advance, such as refraining from ejaculating for a certain period of time or stopping certain medications.
+• Be aware of any restrictions before your appointment.
+When you make the appointment, ask if there's anything you need to do in advance.
+For instance, you may be told not to have sex or masturbate for a certain amount of time.

 • Write down key personal information, including any major stresses or recent life changes.

 • Find out whether you have a family history of fertility problems.
-Having a male blood relative, such as your brother or father, with fertility problems or other reproductive issues might give clues to the cause of low sperm count.
+Having a male blood relative, such as a brother or father, with fertility trouble or other reproductive conditions may give your healthcare professional clues to the cause of low sperm count.

-• Find out from your parents if you had undescended testes or other issues at birth or in early childhood.
+• Find out from your parents if you had undescended testes or other conditions at birth or in early childhood.

 • Take your partner along.
-Even if you have a low sperm count, your partner also might need tests to see whether she has any problems that could be preventing pregnancy.
-It's also good to have your partner along to help keep track of any instructions your doctor gives you or to ask questions you may not think of.
+Even if you have a low sperm count, your partner also may need tests.
+These tests can help find out whether your partner has a condition that could be preventing pregnancy.
+It's also good to have your partner with you to help keep track of any instructions your healthcare professional gives you.
+Your partner also can ask questions you may not think of.

-Some basic questions to ask your doctor include:
+Some basic questions to ask your healthcare professional include:

-• What do you suspect might be causing my low sperm count?
+• What do you think may be causing my low sperm count?

-• Other than the most likely cause, what are other possible reasons my partner and I haven't been able to conceive a child?
+• Other than the most likely cause, what are other possible reasons my partner and I haven't been able to become pregnant?

 • What kinds of tests do I need?